 Debra L. Smithart, 40, joined the Company as Assistant Controller in June 1985.
 In February 1986 she was promoted to the position of Controller and served in this capacity until December 1988 when she was elected Vice President -Controller.
 In March 1991, Ms. Smithart was promoted to Vice President - Finance and held this position until September 1991 when she was promoted to Executive Vice President - Chief Financial Officer.
 Prior to joining the Company, Ms. Smithart worked in various financial/accounting capacities in the public accounting, oil & gas, real estate, and manufacturing industries.
-Ms. Smithart has served as a member of the Board of Directors of the Company since September 1991 and is a member of the Executive and Nominating Committees of the Company.
+Ms. Smithart has served as a member of the Board of Directors of the Company since September 1991.

 Roger F. Thomson, 45, joined the Company as Senior Vice President, General Counsel and Secretary in April 1993 and was promoted to Executive Vice President, General Counsel and Secretary in March 1994.
-From 1988 until April 1993, Mr. Thomson served as Senior Vice President, General Counsel and Secretary for Burger King Corporation.
+From 1988 until April

+1993, Mr. Thomson served as Senior Vice President, General Counsel and Secretary for Burger King Corporation.
 Prior to 1988, Mr. Thomson spent ten years at S & A Restaurant Corp. where he was Executive Vice President, General Counsel and Secretary.
 Mr. Thomson has served as a member of the Board of Directors of the Company since September 1993.